AndLen/gpmal/README.md

 Uses JUnit via tests.Tests to run on a range of different datasets automatically, e.g. a_irisTest()

+Alternatively, there is an exectuable jar that can be used at target/gp-mal-eurogp-19-bin.jar in the form: java -jar gp-mal-eurogp-19-bin.jar "tests.featureLearn.FLNeighboursFG#a_irisTest" for the Iris dataset.
+The "a_irisTest" corresponds to the dataset being tested, which is stored inside the jar (see tests.Tests).

+I can probably find a nicer way so datasets can be provided directly from the command line if the above is too obnoxious. let me know.

 datasets are in the datasets/ folder and use a variation on CSV format.
 You may want to adapt this...

 e.g. iris.data: